projg2/google-authenticator-wrappers/README.rst

 Introduction
 ============
-This package provides a few wrappers for the purpose of using Google Authenticator PAM modules [#GAUTH]_ for 2-step SSH authentication securely.
+This package provides a few wrappers for the purpose of using Google Authenticator PAM modules [#GAUTH]_ for two-step SSH authentication securely.
 It is specifically focused on the use in Gentoo Infrastructure [#GENTOO-2FA]_ but can be used on any multi-user system.
 It satisfies the following goals:

-1. HOTP/TOTP is used as 2nd step, combined with SSH pubkey authentication.
+1. HOTP/TOTP is used as second step, combined with SSH pubkey authentication.

-2. 2-step authentication is entirely optional.
+2. Two-step authentication is entirely optional.
 Users who did not enable it use regular pubkey-only authentication.

-3. Secrets (and emergency scratch codes) are not readable to user, and can only be modified (and 2nd step can only be disabled) after password authentication.
+3. Secrets (and emergency scratch codes) are not readable to user, and can only be modified (and second step can only be disabled) after password authentication.